claremacrae/claremacrae.github.io/_posts/2019-04-05-site-ported-to-github-pages.md

 This still isn't perfect - Jekyll variables not being set correctly also [cost me a lot of time](https://github.com/claremacrae/claremacrae.github.io/issues/9), until I worked around it.

-But the big advantage of this approach is that I no longer have to keep updating to synchronise edits between Windows and WSL, so I have stuck with this approach.
+But the big advantage of this approach is that I no longer have to keep updating to synchronise edits between Windows and WSL, so I have stuck with it.

 ## <a name='References'></a>References